This was the response from suffragist, Dame Millicent Garrett Fawcett, when asked why women would want the vote1.

 All online newspaper archives available via the Library can be accessed from the Newspapers & Magazines database list and magazines (or periodicals) can also be a rich resource for historical research.

-The quote in the title of this blog post comes from an article ‘What will they do with it?’ from a March 1918 issue of The Review of reviews and is attributed to Dame Millicent Garrett Fawcett (or Mrs. Henry Fawcett as she’s called in the article) when asked why women would want the vote.
+The quote in the title of this blog post comes from an article ‘What will they do with it?’ from a March 1918 issue of The Review of reviews and is attributed to Dame Millicent Garrett Fawcett (or Mrs. Henry Fawcett as she’s called in the article), president of the National Union of Women’s Suffrage Societies (NUWSS) for many years, when asked why women would want the vote.
 I found this interesting little article by searching British Periodicals Online which provides access to the full text of hundreds of periodicals from the late 17th century to the early 20th.
 You can access British Periodicals Online and other periodical and magazine databases via the Newspapers & Magazines database list.

 Want to look at more recent coverage of the suffragette movement?
 The Library also subscribes to databases, such as Factiva and Nexis UK, that allow you to search and access the full text of a large number of UK and international newspapers from around the 1980s up to date.
 You can access these, the databases mentioned above and many other newspaper archives and magazine archives from Newspaper & Magazines Databases.

 Primary sources reflect the individual viewpoint of a participant or observer and they enable you to get as close as possible to what actually happened during an historical event or time period.
 Primary sources can include diaries, correspondence, historical and legal documents, eyewitness accounts, newspaper and magazine articles, statistical data, speeches, audio and video recordings, art objects, etc.